How The Dewey Decimal System Works

 Pay Attention to Call Numbers

-For example, if you're looking for a book with the call number 512.9 SMI, be sure to check both the DDC number (512.9) and the author's letters (SMI) to ensure you've found the correct book.
+To give you an idea, if you're looking for a book with the call number 512.9 SMI, be sure to check both the DDC number (512.9) and the author's letters (SMI) to ensure you've found the correct book.

 Ask for Help

-For instance, if you're having trouble locating a specific book, simply ask a librarian for assistance.
+Here's a good example: if you're having trouble locating a specific book, simply ask a librarian for assistance.
 They can help you search the online catalog, locate the book on the shelves, or suggest alternative resources if the book is unavailable.

 FAQ